-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Lectures will provide feedback on presentations during lecture and laboratory sessions.
 Tutorial sessions may also be used for general feedback and guidance.

 Failure Redemption: A failure would be redeemed by doing a design exercise and submitting a formal report during the normal August Supplementary period.
 This would form 100% of the mark.